Everything You Need to Know About the Trevi Fountain in Rome: History, Legends & Tips

 The Trevi Fountain| ©Sten-Ritterfeld

-The Trevi Fountain is a marvelous work of art that is not part of a museum exhibit, nor is it part of a monarch's private collection, nor is it housed in a church.
-What makes it so special is that it is in the middle of the city ready to be admired by anyone who passes in front of it, and if you visit it in the company of an expert on a guided tour of Rome you can discover all the secrets contained in its sculptures.
+The Trevi Fountain is a marvelous work of art that is not part of a museum exhibition, nor is it part of a monarch's private collection, nor is it kept in a church.
+What makes it so special is that it stands in the middle of the city, ready to be admired by anyone who passes by.
+If you visit it with an expert on a guided tour of Rome, you can discover all the secrets hidden in its sculptures.

 The artists

-Initiated by Gian Lorenzo Bernini, the great architect and sculptor to whom Rome owes much of its beauty, and finished by Nicola Salvi, the Trevi Fountain is an allegory of the taming of the sea, with a series of symbols and allegories hidden in its various sculptures.
+Begun by Gian Lorenzo Bernini, the great architect and sculptor to whom Rome owes much of its beauty, and completed by Nicola Salvi, the Trevi Fountain is an allegory of the taming of the sea, with a series of symbols and allegories hidden in its various sculptures.

 Its symbols

-In the center of the fountain, in the main niche, stands the statue of Oceanus, the god of the sea, on a chariot pulled by two sea horses, one agitated and the other calm, which represent the two states of the sea.
+In the center of the fountain, in the main niche, is the statue of Oceanus, the god of the sea, on a chariot pulled by two sea horses, one agitated and the other calm, representing the two states of the sea.

-To the left of Oceanus, stands the statue of Abundance, holding a cornucopia and above which is a relief depicting General Agrippa ordering the construction of the Acqua Virgo aqueduct, which carried water to this source.
-The origin of the aqueduct's name, according to legend, comes from a maiden who indicated to Agrippa the location of the spring on which the Trevi Fountain stands today.
+To the left of Ocean stands the statue of Abundance, holding a cornucopia and above which is a relief depicting General Agrippa ordering the construction of the Acqua Virgo aqueduct, which brought water to this fountain.
+According to legend, the name of the aqueduct comes from a maiden who showed Agrippa the location of the spring on which the Trevi Fountain now stands.

-To the right of the fountain, the statue of Health (or well-being) holds a cup from which a snake is drinking, the Cup of Hygieia, a traditional symbol of the pharmacist.
+To the right of the fountain, the statue of Health (or well-being) holds a cup from which a snake drinks, the Cup of Hygieia, a traditional symbol of pharmacy.

-Crowning the Trevi Fountain are four statues representing the beneficial effects of water on the Earth, symbolizing abundance, fertility, vintage and wine and the beauty of Nature.
+Crowning the Trevi Fountain are four statues representing the beneficial effects of water on the Earth, symbolizing abundance, fertility, the grape harvest and wine, and the beauty of nature.

-Something that many people do not realize is that the grandeur of the fountain is due to the facade of Palazzo Poli, which gives that spectacular background to the elements that make up the fountain itself.
+Something that many people don't realize is that the grandeur of the fountain is due to the façade of the Palazzo Poli, which provides a spectacular backdrop to the elements that make up the fountain itself.

 Reviews from other travellers